wwt/SwiftCurrent/README.md

 If you would like to try the beta release, please install the `BETA_SwiftCurrent_SwiftUI` product in SPM or the `BETA_SwiftUI` sub spec in CocoaPods.
 For more detailed steps, [see our installation instructions](https://github.com/wwt/SwiftCurrent/wiki/Installation).
 The draft version of "Getting Started with SwiftUI" can be [found here](https://github.com/wwt/SwiftCurrent/blob/main/wiki/Getting-Started-SwiftUI.md).
 The SwiftUI example app can be found under the ExampleApp folder.
 To run it, clone our repo, open `SwiftCurrent.xcworkspace`, target the `SwiftUIExampleApp` scheme, and run to a simulator.

-In order to use the library with SwiftUI, your minimum versions must meet: iOS 14.0, macOS 11, tvOS 14.0, and watchOS 7.0.
+In order to use the library with SwiftUI, your minimum targeted versions must meet: iOS 14.0, macOS 11, tvOS 14.0, and watchOS 7.0.

 For us, beta means that the API may change without warning until the full release.
-However, we expect bugs to be at minimum and documentation to be true and accurate.
+However, we expect bugs to be at a minimum and documentation to be true and accurate.

 # Quick Start